-Using Income Limits for Eligibility [24 CFR 960.201]
+Using Income Limits for Eligibility [24 CFR 960.201] and Notice PIH 2023-27]

 Income limits are used for eligibility only at admission.
 Eligibility is established by comparing a family's annual income with HUD's published income limits.
 To be income eligible, a family must be a low-income family.
+Income and net family assets of household members are excluded when determining income eligibility; however, household members are considered for purposes of unit size and subsidy standards.